browserengineering/book/book/scheduling-and-threading.md

 the *browser* thread, and all code in `Tab` and `JSContext` will run on the *main* thread.

-Let's design out the implementation of this two-thread setup:
+Let's plan out the implementation of this two-thread setup:

 * The thread that already exists (the one started by the Python interpreter by default) will be the browser thread, and we'll make a new one for the main